 If a second alleged offence has been detected, and the first offence was discovered in year 1, the Academic Misconduct Panel will be able to apply a penalty up to the awarding of a zero for the piece of work, with no automatic right of reassessment.
-The Academic Misconduct Panel shall in addition send the student the appropriate warning letter, confirming the decision and advising the student of the consequences of any further offence.
+The Academic Misconduct

+Panel shall in addition send the student the appropriate warning letter, (see section 8.6), confirming the decision and advising the student of the consequences of any further offence.